rad182/potential/dropbox-1password/dropbox-1password.md

 ## Configure Dropbox

-Download and install Dropbox from [https://www.dropbox.com/download](https://www.dropbox.com/download).
+Download and install Dropbox from [https://www.dropbox.com/download](https://www.dropbox.com/download) or the [AppStore](https://itunes.apple.com/us/app/dropbox/id327630330).

-You should have received an invitation to your Artsy dropbox with an @artsymail.com email address.
+You should have received an invitation to your Artsy dropbox with an `@artsymail.com` email address.
 Configure a personal account and an Artsy account in Dropbox side-by-side.
 If you don’t have a personal dropbox account, create one.
 This will allow you to access Artsy passwords with a personal master password.

 ![](account.png)